Don’t forget, you are the hero of your own story. (Greg Boyle)

 A big web design trend now is using custom illustrations for a variety of website needs, including hero images.
 Made in various styles, custom graphics effectively support the quick perception of the information on the page or screen.
 They also set the solid foundation of visual originality and adds aesthetics and beauty to landing pages, blogs, and websites.

 A concept of a portfolio website for a designer that specializes in projects for celebrities, entertainment, music, and film production.
-Dark background in combination with the custom hero illustration looks more vivid and sets the association with the atmosphere of a concert stage.
+The dark background in combination with the custom hero illustration looks more vivid and sets the association with the atmosphere of a concert stage.

 That’s a website of a company that designs and builds sustainable homes using solar power to get all the needed energy.
 The 3D-rendered model of a house allows users to see the photorealistic image of the offered service and even manipulate it to see the view in day and night mode.